snowplow/snowplowanalytics.com/_posts/2019-11-01-snowplow-r117-biskupin/index.md

 ```

 ## Additional event fingerprint hashing methods

+A new version of the Snowplow Common Enrich can be found on [Maven repository](https://mvnrepository.com/artifact/com.snowplowanalytics/snowplow-common-enrich_2.11/0.38.0)

 The schema for the configuration of the enrichment has been updated to version `1-0-1`: